Where to find the best Easter egg hunts in England and Wales 2020

 Easter holiday hunt at The Donkey Sanctuary

 The Donkey Sanctuary in Sidmouth has a packed programme of activities over the Easter holidays.
-Visitors can help celebrate the charity’s Golden Anniversary and take part in an Easter Egg hunt around the Sidmouth sanctuary.
+Visitors can take part in an Easter Egg hunt around the Sidmouth sanctuary.
 The Easter Holiday Hunt is the perfect way to explore the sanctuary and find out more about some of the most iconic donkeys that have been brought into the care of The Donkey Sanctuary over the years.

 Easter egg hunts in Dorset